COVID-19 pandemic in Taiwan: Economic impact

 Amid Taiwan's success in avoiding a mass lockdown that could have devastated the economy, the International Monetary Fund (IMF) forecasted Taiwan's 2020 annual gross domestic product (GDP) with a decline of 4%, lower than 6% average decline of most developed economies.
 Private analysts predict a contraction of just 1.2% of the GDP while the government remains optimistic of a growth of 1.92%.

 In an effort to mitigate the economic impact of this pandemic, the Executive Yuan proposed a stimulus package worth NT$60 billion (US$2 billion).
 On 25 February, the Legislative Yuan passed the stimulus package and Special Act for Prevention, Relief and Revitalization Measures for COVID-19.
 The Ministry of Economic Affairs had also introduced stimulus coupons to encourage citizens to buy commodities.
 Taiwan Capitalization Weighted Stock Index had decreased over 13.1% due to the coronavirus as of 12 March.
 Foreign investors have sold over NT$200 billion.
 Therefore, National Stabilization Fund decided on 19 March that it is essential to intervene in the stock market.
-On 3 April, Premier Su Tseng-chang announced an expansion of the stimulus package to NT$1.05 trillion.
+On 3 April, Premier Su Tseng-chang announced an expansion of the stimulus package to NT$1.05 trillion (US$34.6 billion).

 On 30 April, Taiwan published its GDP in the first quarter of 2020 which saw a growth of 1.52% year-on-year despite decreasing exports.
 In 31 July, the Directorate General of Budget, Accounting and Statistics publicize Taiwan's second quarter's GDP which contracted by 0.58%.
 (Preliminary GDP growth was 0.73%) But as the nation furtherly controlled the epidemic, the economy has begun to revive.
 After reporting a preliminary 3.33% growth in the Q3 GDP, the DGBAS furtherly finalized the GDP growth for the 3rd quarter which saw a steep increase to a 3.92% growth.
 Moreover, in late January 2021, the statistic bureau had published a preliminary forecast of 4.94% growth in Q4, marking the fastest growth by a single quarter since Q1 of 2011.
 Later, the DGBAS adjusted the preliminary estimates, increasing to 5.09% in Q4 and overall growth of 3.11% in 2020.

 Economic stimulus vouchers with a range of monetary values were made available in mid-July to Taiwanese citizens and foreign residents with a Taiwanese spouse.
 Vouchers were available via purchase and via special lotteries.
 They are targeted at specific industries, such as agriculture and tourism, and are set to expire on 31 December to help boost the sectors most affected by the pandemic.